CDC ends reporting of COVID cases on cruise ships

-(The Hill) – The Centers for Disease Control and Prevention (CDC) announced this week that it would be ending its monitoring program for COVID-19 cases on cruise ships.
+(The Hill) — The Centers for Disease Control and Prevention says it is ending its monitoring program for COVID-19 cases on cruise ships.

 In a brief statement published on its COVID-19 guidance for cruise ship travel, the CDC said its “COVID-19 Program for Cruise Ships is no longer in effect.”